Skip to main content

 Available Patterns: square, square_head, circle, circle_head, figure8, figure8_head, spiral, and spiral_head.
 Where _head will specify the drone to face in the direction of motion.

-You can verify that your companion computer is receiving our pose topic via:
+You can verify that your flight controller is receiving our pose topic by entering the following command on your companion computer in another terminal:

 CTRL+C to exit.